pivotal-cf/docs-service-backup/index.html.md

 #### <a id="preparing-files"></a>Preparing the files to be backed up

-The `source_executable` property names an executable to run before each backup.
-This is useful for services that require some operation to be performed before backing files up, for example triggering a Redis memory dump to disk.
+The `source_executable` is an optional property that names a command to run before each backup.
+Any required arguments can be provided space-separated after the executable name.
+The property is useful for services that require some operation to be performed before backing files up, for example triggering a Redis memory dump to disk.

+If the property is not specified, it will simply be ignored and nothing will be executed.

+If the property is specified, when the [BOSH lifecycle](https://bosh.io/docs/job-lifecycle.html) runs drain scripts, any running processes of `source_executable` will be identified and will be sent the SIGTERM signal.
+This allows the executable code to trap the signal and clean up any used resources, such as open files, before potential removal or update of VMs.

 If a suitable executable is not included in the service release, you can add one by publishing it in a separate release, as its own package and job, and colocating it into the deployment.
-Tokens are split on spaces; first is command to execute and remaining are passed as args to command.
-This property is optional.
-If the field is not specified, it will simply be ignored and nothing will be executed.

 #### <a id="cleaning-files"></a>Cleaning up the files which were backed up